natgrrl/natgrrl.github.io/_posts/2020-09-03-mech-pit-lead-robotics.markdown

 ## 2020 ROBOT

-Coronavirus pandemic cut our competition season short, so we were only able to compete at one event.
+Coronavirus pandemic cut our competition season short, so we were only able to compete at one event, but we were definitely off to a winning season as we were 2nd place finalist and won the Engineering Inspiration Award.
+The Engineering Inspiration Award celebrates a team's outstanding success in advancing respect and appreciation for engineering within a team’s school or organization and community.

 POSITIONS:
 * Mechanical Lead